UpperCod/rollup-pack/README.md

 through the process 2 bundle directories are generated:

-1. `./demo`: copy the html and all its dependencies thanks to [rollup-plugin-node-resolve](https://github.com/rollup/rollup-plugin-node-resolve) and [@atomico/rollup-plugin-input-html](https://github.com/atomicojs/rollup-plugin-input-html).
+1. `./dist`: copy the html and all its dependencies thanks to [rollup-plugin-node-resolve](https://github.com/rollup/rollup-plugin-node-resolve) and [@atomico/rollup-plugin-input-html](https://github.com/atomicojs/rollup-plugin-input-html).
-2. `./dist` : copy only the js.
+2. `./lib` : copy alone the js of export.

 In both formats the cost of each bundle is taught thanks to [@atomico/rollup-plugin-sizes](https://github.com/atomicojs/rollup-plugin-sizes).